-Brandt: Well, again, no one has demonstrated that a large-scale quantum computer is, you know, physically impossible, and certainly small-scale quantum information processors are possible and have already been demonstrated.
+Howard Brandt (Pro Team): Well, again, no one has demonstrated that a large-scale quantum computer is, you know, physically impossible, and certainly small scale quantum information processors are possible and have already been demonstrated.
 It's a worthwhile enterprise and will continue.

-Hamilton: We're scientists.
-Our job is to try and understand nature and if we want to-and we're humans-we try to control nature.
+Alex Hamilton (Pro Team): We're scientists.
+Our job is to try and understand Nature and if we want to-and we're humans-and we try to control Nature.
 And we've been given this amazing curiosity and we want to do things.
 Why does one climb Mount Everest?
 Because it's there.
-If we build this thing [a quantum computer], let's have a go or let's prove that it's simply not physically possible.